Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 if _MECAB_TAGGER is None:

-# -Owakati: output in space-separated word form
+# -Owakati: outputs space-separated morphemes

 _MECAB_TAGGER = MeCab.Tagger("-Owakati")